marijnh/Eloquent-JavaScript/06_object.md

 _polymorphism_.

-When implementing multiple classes that differ in only some details, it can be helpful to write the new classes as _subclass_ of an existing class, _inheriting_ part of its behavior.
+When implementing multiple classes that differ in only some details, it can be helpful to write the new classes as _subclasses_ of an existing class, _inheriting_ part of its behavior.

 ## Exercises